 The following bodies and individuals have specific information security responsibilities:

-- The Infrastructure & Security Manager is responsible for establishing and maintaining the Department's information security management framework to ensure the availability, integrity and confidentiality of departmental information.
-The Infrastructure and Security Manager will lead on the definition and implementation of departmental information security arrangements.
+- The Infrastructure & Security Manager is responsible for establishing and maintaining the department's information security management framework to ensure the availability, integrity and confidentiality of departmental information.
+The Infrastructure & Security Manager will lead on the definition and implementation of departmental information security arrangements.

 - Line managers are responsible for ensuring that all staff they manage are made aware of the policy and are given appropriate support and resources to comply.